 Manuel Linsenmeier

-Columbia University
+Princeton University

 Manuel holds a PhD in Environmental Economics from the London School of Economics and Political Science.
 His PhD thesis won the Best Doctoral Dissertation Award by the European Association of Environmental and Resource Economists.
 His work has been published in leading interdisciplinary journals (e.g. Nature Climate Change) and economics field journals (e.g. Journal of Environmental Economics and Management).
-Prior to his current position Manuel worked at the International Monetary Fund and the international thinktank adelphi.
+Prior to his current position Manuel worked at the Climate School at Columbia University, the International Monetary Fund, and the international thinktank adelphi.
 In addition to his research and policy advice, Manuel is an experienced teacher of economics and environmental science.

 News